goenning/goenning/_posts/2017/2017-11-08-free-and-automated-ssl-certificates-with-go.md

 Ta-Da! 🎉

-You should now see the `Hello Secure World` message and the green SSL lock icon.
+You should now see the `Hello Secure World` message and the green HTTPS lock icon.

 You might notice that it might take a few seconds to load the first request.
-That’s because the SSL certificate generation process is happening on the background.
+That’s because the SSL/TLS certificate generation process is happening on the background.
 Consecutive request should be lightning fast as the certificate is already cached.

 ## Important notes and suggestions: